razananisathar/keeping-up-with-the-js-part-1/elevator/Readme.md

 ### Notes
 - Replace the destination queue with a better data structure.
 Use of another array to handle request callbacks.
 - Calling the emergency line while the elevator is running and reset the emergency exit.
-- Code improvement for calculation of the distance between the elevator and the calling floor.
+- Code improvement for calculating the distance between the elevator and the calling floor.
 - Testing the algorithm for various usecases.
 - Code performance optimization.
 - Optimize the script to support 100 passenger requests in different intervals.